jmcanterafonseca/dataModels/Weather/README.md

 * `WeatherForecast` .- Weather forecasts provided by [AEMET](http://aemet.es) and [IPMA](http://ipma.pt)
 * `Alert` .- Alerts with `weather` `category` provided by [MeteoAlarm](http://meteoalarm.eu) and [IPMA](http://ipma.pt)

-The main script in this folder is `aemet.pyw which serves as the main entry point for NGSIv2 weather data.